cloudpanel-io/docs/cloudpanel-ce/docs/frontend-area-cloud-features-digital-ocean.md

 ## Access Token

-To enable all **cloud functionalities**, enter an [Access Token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/), that **CloudPanel** can communicate with **Digital Ocean**.
+To enable all **cloud functionalities**, you need to enter an [Access Token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/), that **CloudPanel** can communicate with **Digital Ocean**.

 ### Create Access Token